 SSBN Security Technology

-Science- and physics-based, signal detection technologies that individually, or as a system, can impact the security of the SSBN and submarines in general.
+Physics-based signature mechanisms and sensor technologies that can individually, or as a system, impact the security of the SSBN and submarines in general.
 Research and development primarily consists of applied research related to SSBN, SSN and SSGN vulnerability assessment which supports other programs under operational systems development.

-This work supports the Navy’s interest in advanced naval platform performance science and technology, advanced naval platform survivability science and technology, and submarine science and technology.
+This work supports the Navy’s interest in advanced naval platform performance science and technology (S&T), advanced naval platform survivability S&T, and submarine S&T.

 Research Concentration Areas